-The Statement of Net Position includes all assets and liabilities associated with the operations of CWA.
+The Statement of Net Position includes all assets and liabilities as well as deferred inflows and outflows of resources associated with the operations of CWA.
 The Statement of Revenues, Expenses and Changes in Fund Net Position (Equity) reports CWA's net position and how it has changed.
 Net position is the difference between the sum of CWA's assets and any deferred outflows of resources and the sum of liabilities and any deferred inflows of resources.